 Joining the Sunlight Live team during the oversight hearing will be Tom Rodgers and Roger Gros.
 Rodgers is a Blackfoot Native American advocate for Indian Country and was the main whistleblower in the Jack Abramoff lobbying scandal.
-Gros is publisher of Casino Connection and Global Gaming Business.
+Gros is publisher of Canadian casino portal and Global Gaming Business.

 The close connection between Indian casinos and the lobbying community came to the forefront during the Jack Abramoff scandal, which prompted Congress to change lobbying laws, and more recently, in 2007 with the misuse of gaming revenue for personal expenditures by Florida Seminole tribe leaders.
 That scandal was uncovered by the National Indian Gaming Commission (NIGC), a federal regulatory agency within the Department of the Interior often criticized of being understaffed and inadequate.

 In April 2010, President Obama nominated Tracie Stevens, a member of the Tulalip reservation, as Chairwoman of the NIGC, replacing Philip N. Hogen, who headed the agency during the Abramoff and Seminole scandals.

 Witnesses for Thursday's hearing come from prominent regional and national posts in Indian gaming oversight and regulation: